dsvgit/md-sandbox/redux-reusable.md

 ```

 ## Preparing component to be reusable
-In order to reuse the counter component we should do some stuff before.
+In order to reuse the counter component we should prepare it.
 For each part of the `redux` logic we should create kind of _factory_.
 ### Actions
 We already created actions with `counterId` argument, and put it into `meta`.
 Let's create a helper function to map each action to action with defined `counterId`.
 It is done to skip `counterId` each time we dispatch actions (especially when we dispatch actions right from the counter  component) .